asdfqrt/Autophase/README.md

 ## Result
 ![image (2)](https://user-images.githubusercontent.com/79451613/219881948-f062f3ab-4b01-42e8-a794-cd4cc251b267.png)

-* The project was able to achieve a classification accuracy of **91%**, which is a testament to the effectiveness of the approach used.
+* The classification accuracy of our project was **91%**.
+This is a testament to the effectiveness of the approach used, and demonstrates that it can be efficiently utilized in research and industry.
 * Expect higher accuracy depending on your dataset (higher resolution, dataset size..) and the model(ex.Coca) you use.
 ## References
 - Dataset: [UHCSDB: UltraHigh Carbon Steel Micrograph DataBase](https://www.kaggle.com/datasets/safi842/highcarbon-micrographs)